INTRODUCED The Marijuana Misdemeanor Expungement Act; introduced 7/28/2022

 Federal legalization is just around the corner, right?
 Uhh... right?
 You're on this page- so you recognize how important it is to keep up.
 As bill after bill is introduced, referred to committee, dies in committee, is reintroduced, is reintroduced with a new name or by a different representative, is shot down in the other chamber...

-We meet monthly.
+The committee meets quarterly.
 Information & meeting calendar

 INTRODUCED The CBD Product Safety and Standardization Act; introduced 12/2/2021

 On December 2, 2021, Rep. Kathleen Rice (NY-04), supported by Reps.
 Griffith (VA-09), Craig (MN-02), and Crenshaw (TX-02), introduced a bipartisan bill (HR 6134) that will establish federal standards for CBD food and beverage products.
 According to Rep. Rice's office, the bill is intended to protect consumers and provide marketplace stability for farmers, producers, and retailers.